Try These Three Pumpkin Seed Recipes

 - 1 teaspoon sea salt

-- Spices to your taste: oregano, garlic powder, bell peppers, turmeric, etc.
+- Your choice of spices: Oregano, garlic powder, bell peppers, turmeric, etc.

 - Mix all seeds and water well.
 The result should be similar to dough.